241209-NET/Marlis_Pugh/EMS.API/README.md

 ## ABOUT

 This is a system designed to manage the employees in a organization.
-The goal is to help identify their personel in different departments, roles and account holders.
+The goal is to help identify their personnel in different departments, roles and account holders.
 Also providing any products they offer for their employees or outside customer.

 ## USAGE